 \section{Background}

 \paragraph{Problem definition} We focus in this work on text-to-SQL semantic parsing.
 Given a training set $\{ (x^{(i)},y^{(i)},S^{(i)})\}_{i=1}^N$, where $x^{(i)}$ is an utterance, $y^{(i)}$ is its translation to a SQL query, and $S^{(i)}$ is the schema of the target database (DB), our goal is to learn a model that maps new question-schema pairs $(x, S)$ to the correct SQL query $y$.
 A DB schema $S$ includes : (a) a set of tables, (b) a set of columns for each table, and (c) a set of foreign key-primary key column pairs describing relations between table columns.
-Schema tables and columns are termed DB constants, and denoted by $\sS$. \paragraph{RATSQL encoder} This work is focused on decoding, and thus we use the state-of-the-rat RAT-SQL encoder \cite{wang2020}, which we implement and now briefly review for completeness.
+Schema tables and columns are termed schema constants, and denoted by $\sS$. \paragraph{RAT-SQL encoder} This work is focused on decoding, and thus we implement the state-of-the-art RAT-SQL encoder \cite{wang2020}, on top of \textsc{Grappa} \cite{yu2020grappa}, a pre-trained encoder for semantic parsing.
+We now briefly review this encoder for completeness.

 The RAT-SQL encoder is based on two main ideas.
 First, it provides a joint contextualized representation of the utterance and schema.
 Specifically, the utterance $x$ is concatenated to a linearized form of the schema $S$, and they are passed through a stack of Transformer \citep{vaswani2017} layers.
-Then, tokens that correspond to a single DB constant are aggregated, which results in a final contextualized representation $(\bfx, \bfs) = (\bfx_1,\dots,\bfx_{|x|},\bfs_1,\dots,\bfs_{|\bfs|})$, where $\bfs_i$ is a vector representing a single DB constant.
+Then, tokens that correspond to a single schema constant are aggregated, which results in a final contextualized representation $(\bfx, \bfs) = (\bfx_1,\dots,\bfx_{|x|},\bfs_1,\dots,\bfs_{|\bfs|})$, where $\bfs_i$ is a vector representing a single schema constant.
 This contextualization of $x$ and $S$ leads to better representation and alignment between the utterance and schema.